CopernicusAustralasia/auscophub/doc/source/clientside.rst

 structure on the server.

-It is anticipated that this simple mechanism will eventually be replaced with a more flexible database search facility (from June 2017, see SARA API above).
+It is anticipated that this simple mechanism will eventually be replaced with a more flexible database search facility (from April 2018, see SARA API above).

 The simple search program is :command:`auscophub_searchServer.py`.
 It takes a :command:`--help` option, which details the command line options available.
 Briefly,